konfuzio-ai/konfuzio-sdk/docs/sdk/examples/async_upload_with_callback/index.md

         # ...
     ```

-    Now we can create the function that will send the files to the Konfuzio server.
-We create a Document object for each
-    file and set the `sync` parameter to `False` to indicate that we want to upload the files asynchronously.
-We also
-    set the `callback_url` parameter to the callback URL we created earlier.

-    We then wait for the callback responses to be received.
-Once the callback response for a Document has been received,
-    we can update it and access the OCR information.

-8. **Start the Flask application and send the files**
+8. **Start the Flask application and upload the files**

+    Finally, we can start the Flask application and send the files.
+Simply add the path to all the files you want to
+    upload.

     ```python
     if __name__=='__main__':
         file_names = ['LIST.pdf', 'OF.jpg', 'FILES.tiff']
-        threading.Thread(target=send_files).start()
+        threading.Thread(target=send_post, args=(file_names,)).start()
         app.run(debug=True, use_reloader=False, port=5000)
     ```

-    Finally, we can start the Flask application and send the files.
-Simply add the path to all the files you want to
-    upload.